About The Toads

 Paul moved on to do his own thing and you can find out all about him on his own site.

-A slightly different version of this page can be seen on the Detour Records web site.
+A slightly different version of this page can be seen on Detour Records' Bored Teenagers web site.

 For more information about music from this era (including the Turkey Molesters) please see my main site.